jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 30, 2024**_
+Just read a wsj article about PIP becoming a more frequent way of firing people, but both employees and managers dislike it.

 _**November 23, 2024**_
 Some bullish case thinks that 1 Bitcoin could be worth $3.8m by 2030.